 As the socio-economic potential of a ccTLD has become more widely acknowledged, the number of requests for ccTLD re-delegations is growing.

 Observers note that some serious issues have also arisen with regard to the authority to delegate and administer the ccTLDs.
-In fact, some governments have sought assistance from the United Nations system to reclaim their own ccTLDs or tried to use national legislation to reclaim ccTLDs from incumbent ccTLD managers.
+In fact, some governments have sought assistance from the ITU to reclaim their own ccTLDs or tried to use national legislation to reclaim ccTLDs from incumbent ccTLD managers.
 The Tunis Agenda (2005) acknowledges that Member States represent the interests of the population of the country or territory for which a ccTLD has been delegated.
 It goes on to state that countries should not be involved in decisions regarding another country's ccTLD.

-The existing role and sovereignty of ITU Member States is recognized with respect to allocation and management of their country code numbering resources as recognized in Recommendation ITU-T E.164.
+The existing role and sovereignty of ITU Member States is recognized with respect to allocation and management of their telephony country code numbering resources as defined in Recommendation ITU-T E.164.

 2.3.4.3 Security of the Domain Name System